jtallar/gitflow/README.md

 ## Requirements

 ### Repo Requirements
-- Run in an existing GIT repository
+- Run in an existing GIT repository (cloned with either SSH or HTTPs)
-- Use SSH to clone your repo (altough you should be, HTTPs is no longer supported in GitHub).
+- Have all base branches created (at least locally).
+    - `gitflow init` command coming soon!

 ### System Requirements
 Here is the list of requirements needed: